 This guide is focused on the second option.

-We covered in this article 38 best email collection methods into this article to help you prepare a solid email list.
+In this article, we will be covering 38 email collection methods to help you prepare a solid email list.

 They are all gathered from the best email marketers across the net, and of course, from Adoric’s team that have years of experience collecting emails.

-Before we start, let me declare that all the methods featured in this article are smart.
+Before we start, I will like to let you know that all the methods featured in this article are smart.

 What makes them smart?